josephrexme/josephrex.me/_posts/2015-01-13-using-jekyll-assets.md

 Not long after, I found [jekyll-assets][4] which works so similar to the [rails asset pipeline][5].
 As a rails developer, I know how good assets pipeline as been to me in my projects.
 Here are few things I particularly love about it:

 #### extra digest on assets
 app.css becomes something like `app-623b9d195371e35e001b7443cacf426c.css`.
-As we implement caching, we can bust caches just by modifying the contents of this files, thus changing the digest which gives a different file to be fetched for cache again.
+As we implement HTTP caching, we can bust caches just by modifying the contents of this files, thus changing the digest which gives a different file to be fetched for cache again.
 We don't need to do the app.css?v=1 kind of cache busting technique.
 This is just so comfortable and you don't even to bother about it as it handles it nicely for you

 #### assets tag extensions on liquid
 You have the following tags at your disposal to extend liquid tags and reference.